 Have you ever noticed that some people request donations "in lieu of flowers" after a loved one passes?
 The idea behind it is that the flowers will fade, but a donation will help someone who is living.
+It's always a good idea to follow the wishes of those requests.

 This can be stated in the obituary, public death notice, or even over the telephone to family members, friends, and business associates.